 Title V of the ICSA (22 U.S.C. § 1643 et seq.), enacted on October 16, 1964, authorized the Commission to determine the amount and validity of claims of U.S. nationals against the Government of Cuba, based upon: (1) losses resulting from the nationalization, expropriation, intervention, or other taking of, or special measures directed against, property by that government; and (2) the disability or death of U.S. nationals resulting from actions taken by or under the authority of that government.
 Pub.
 L. No. 88-666, 73 Stat.
 1110 (1964).
-The program covered claims for losses which occurred between January 1, 1959, when the Castro regime took power, and October 16, 1964, the program's authorization date.
+The program covered claims for losses which occurred between January 1, 1959, and October 16, 1964, the program's authorization date.